validata/Java-Course-Examination/README.md

-# JavaFinal
-Java final examination for school
+# Java Course Final Examination Assessment

+- Student and employee can register and login to manage courses
+- SQLite Database
+- JavaFX for GUI